Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Can we get turrets and more PvE? https://www.youtube.com/watch?v=sJnuRV0OGF0
 * Q&A: When are you going to expand the map? https://www.youtube.com/watch?v=axmmm-ituSg
 * Q&A: Will there be a Snow Biome? https://www.youtube.com/watch?v=iyhdKRg1b0A

+## January 19th, 2021
+* Q&A: Are you still planning Underground Biomes? https://www.youtube.com/watch?v=zho1Gn_x76w
+* Q&A: Is the Map finalised, as in there will be no more additions? https://www.youtube.com/watch?v=zVnmYZemxe8
+* Q&A: What about an opional grid to put all Foundations all aligned around the Map? https://www.youtube.com/watch?v=Xi9S_sVklB8